amogilev/xmx/README.txt

 managed by default.

 XMX provides both the Web UI for advanced managing of the selected classes, and the JMX bridge to use in your favorite JMX viewer, like 'jconsole'.
+(The JMX bridge is disabled by default, by may be easily enabled in the configuration).

+Additionally, XMX provides a convenient Web viewer for all Spring contexts and beans, and also all resolved Spring placeholders and properties in your application.
+The Spring beans may be managed in the same way as other selected classes, besides that they are managed automatically and require no specification in the configuration file.

 XMX is a pure Java library, so it is available on all platforms, including Windows, Linux and MacOS.